damaclab/Co-existence-Pattern-Recognition-SaltMarsh-and-Mangrove/README.md

 # Co-existence-Pattern-Recognition-SaltMarsh-and-Mangrove

 This repository contains framework of an excessive salinity-affected mangrove community restoration approach where hypersalinity could be neutralized by growing suitable saltmarshes.
+Major contributions made here:

 • Case study on Sundarban coastal area considering major environmental/habitat factors, such as salinity, pH, soil texture, tidal amplitude, along with the occurrence data of mangroves, mangrove associates, and salt marshes and compile 3 different datasets for inner, middle, and outer estuarine species records.